• HOME

 KETTLE MORAINE H.S. - Wales Wisconsin - 2016

-Jack and Jill accompany Garrett Waite (Jack's student at the time) in his fantastic senior graduation concert in which he presented the skills he had mastered so far in various genres of music and theater.
-Mister Waite graduated from the Berklee School of Music in 2020 and is a fantastic musician.
+Jack and Jill accompany Garrett Waite (Jack's student at the time) in his fantastic graduation concert in which he presented the skills he had learned so far.
+Mister Waite graduated from the Berklee School of Music in 2020.

 Picture